 Quick note: The exception to this rule applies when you’re dealing with an actively managed ETF that is designed to beat an index.

 Flexible Purchase and Selling Window

 Unlike mutual funds, ETFs are available for purchase at any time of the day.
-There’s also flexibility with orders as you can choose from buy on margin, limit or stop-loss orders.
-Even better, those no minimum holding period, like you’ll see with some mutual funds, so you’re free to sell at any point after you purchase shares.
+There’s also flexibility with orders as you can choose from buy on margin, limit, or stop-loss orders.
+Even better, there are no minimum holding periods, like you’ll see with some mutual funds, so you’re free to sell at any point after you purchase ETF shares.

-This added flexibility is also beneficial to investors because it minimizes the level of risk they’ll have to absorb in the event the market takes an unexpected turn for the worse.
-They’re much easier to unload in a shorter window than mutual funds that sometimes have a 30-day holding period before they can be sold.
+This added flexibility is also beneficial to investors because it minimizes the level of risk they’ll have to absorb if the market takes an unexpected turn for the worse.
+ETFs are much easier to unload in a shorter window than mutual funds that sometimes have a 30-day holding period before they can be sold.

-With mutual funds that are taxable, you must pay taxes on distributions regardless if you keep the cash or use it to invest in more shares.
-However, you will only pay taxes on ETFs when your investment is sold.
+With taxable mutual funds, you must pay taxes on distributions regardless if you keep the cash or use it to invest in more mutual fund shares.
+However, you will only pay capital gains on ETFs when your investment is sold.

 Lower Administrative Costs

 Unless the ETF is actively managed, your administrative costs will be substantially lower than what you’d find with a portfolio that must have oversight at all times, like a mutual fund.
-On average, administrative costs for most ETFs are lower than .20 per year, compared to the 1 percent or more per year in administrative costs that accompany mutual funds, according to Nasdaq.
+On average, the expense ratio for most ETFs is lower than .20 per year, compared to the 1 percent or more per year in administrative costs that accompany actively managed mutual funds, according to Nasdaq.

-But keep in mind that these figures aren’t the same across the board.
-So, it’s best to speak with the issuer to get a better idea of what you’d expect to pay in administrative costs should you decide to invest in their ETFs.
+But keep in mind that expense ratios aren’t the same across the board.
+So, it’s best to speak with the ETF issuer to get a better idea of what you’d expect to pay in administrative costs should you decide to invest in their ETFs.

 Drawbacks of ETFs